 As a white mom and educator, I wanted to figure out...
 How can I do better?

-Mollie Monahan-Kreishman, Ph.D.
+Mollie M. Monahan, Ph.D.

-An imperfect question, for sure, but that's where I started.
-It was one that lead to some answers and action, and even more questions.
+That question lead to some answers and action, and even more questions.

 That's where the building blocks for LOVE KIDS started coming together.

-It is 20+ years of my learning - showing up, messing up, being called out and in and figuring out how to do better - distilled down into 8-weeks of essential knowledge and skills.
+It is 20+ years of my learning - showing up, messing up, being called out and in and figuring out how to do better - distilled down into 8-units of essential knowledge and skills.

 That process, for me, is ongoing.
 It is the most humanizing, humbling and deeply joyful experience I've ever had.

+Let's do it together.
 I can't wait to share LOVE KIDS with you!